OHDSI/IcTemporalPatternDiscovery/README.md

 Features
 ========
 - Extracts the necessary data from a database in OMOP Common Data Model format.
-- Supports various risk and control window definitions
+- Supports various risk and control window definitions.
+- Create Chronographs to explore time-to-event relationships.

 Example
 =======